National Museum of Iran: History

-For the first time, the proposal to create a place called "Museum" was made by Morteza Gholi Khan Hedayat.
-He was thinking of creating a museum and an office called the Department of Antiquities to organize commercial explorations, but he did not achieve this goal.
-The first museum was established in 1916 under the name of "National Museum" or "Museum of Education" in one of the rooms of the Ministry of Education, which was located on the north side of the Dar al-Funun school building.
-This museum had 270 bronze artefacts (pottery, glass, coins, old weapons, seals, wooden objects, patches, books and textiles) which were collected by the employees of the Antiquities Department or donated by the people.
-In 1925, the objects of this museum were moved to the Mirorr Hall at Masoudiyeh Palace.
+Morteza Gholi Khan Hedayat proposed the creation of a museum and antiquities department in 1906, although this plan only came to fruition in 1916.
+The first museum was established in a room of the Ministry of Education on the north side of the Dar al-Fonun school building.
+The museum had 270 bronze artefacts (pottery, glass, coins, old weapons, seals, wooden objects, patches, books and textiles) collected by the Antiquities Department or donated by local citizens.
+In 1925, the artefacts were moved to the Masoudieh Mansion.